michelleklum/cs124-lab3/design/design.md

 <img src="sign_in_error_popup_2.png" alt="Sign In Error Pop-Up - Wrong password" width="200px">

 If a user enters the wrong password too many times, their account will be temporarily disabled.
-They have the opportunity to reset their password to re-enable their account, or they can try signing in after a bit of time.
+They have the opportunity to reset their password to re-enable their account, or they can try signing in after a bit of time passes.
 The alert gives users both of these options.

 <img src="sign_in_error_popup_3.png" alt="Sign In Error Pop-Up - Disabled account" width="200px">